Metropolitan Opera: German seasons

 For its second season, the Met's directors turned to Leopold Damrosch as general manager.
-The revered conductor of the New York Symphony Orchestra was engaged to lead the opera company in an all German language repertory and serve as its chief conductor.
+The conductor of the New York Symphony Orchestra was engaged to lead the opera company in an all German language repertory and serve as its chief conductor.
 Under Damrosch, the company consisted of some the most celebrated singers from Europe's German-language opera houses.
 The new German Met found great popular and critical success in the works of Wagner and other German composers as well as in Italian and French operas sung in German.
 Damrosch died only months into his first season at the Met.
 Edmund C. Stanton replaced Damrosch the following year and served as general manager through the 1890–91 season.
 The Met's six German seasons were especially noted for performances by the celebrated conductor Anton Seidl whose Wagner interpretations were noted for their almost mystical intensity.
 The conductor Walter Damrosch, Leopold's son, also initiated a long relationship with the Met during this period.